mpmcclur/R-projects/Federalist Papers/README.md

 # Intro
-The Federalist Papers dataset (https://www.kaggle.com/morenoh149/the-federalist-papers) is explored with the intent to classify the "Disputed" papers into one of the three authors: Hamilton, Madison, or Jay.
+The Federalist Papers dataset (https://www.kaggle.com/morenoh149/the-federalist-papers) is explored with the intent to classify the "disputed" papers into one of the three authors: Hamilton, Madison, or Jay.

 In "Decision Tree.Rmd", I build a decision tree model, after which I apply pre-pruning and post-pruning methods to account for the more nuanced complexities in the data, such as implementing a complexity parameter (CP).